Shaheer Sheikh: Established actor (2016–2021)

-Sheikh returned to Indian television in 2016 with Kuch Rang Pyar Ke Aise Bhi, where he portrayed Devrath, a business tycoon opposite Erica Fernandes.
+Sheikh returned to Indian television in 2016 with Kuch Rang Pyar Ke Aise Bhi, where he portrayed Devrath "Dev" Dixit, a business tycoon opposite Erica Fernandes.
 Sheikh's performance and his onscreen chemistry with Fernandes was well appreciated, making the series a success.
 The series had a second season in 2017, where he reprised his role.
 His performance earned him another nomination for ITA Award for Best Actor – Popular, while he and Fernandes won the Gold Award for Best Onscreen Jodi.

 Alongside Kuch Rang Pyar Ke Aise Bhi, he performed in episodic roles and made guest appearances in many Indonesian television series, in 2016.
 He was seen as Raden Petir in Roro Jonggrang, as Salman in Malaikat Kecil Dari India, as Aladin/Ali Besar in Aladin & Alakadam, as Prince Zamzaman Jinny Oh Jinny Datang Lagi, as Mr. Thakur in Gara Gara Duyung, as Rahul in Tuyul & Mba Yul Reborn and made a guest appearance in I-KTP.
 In 2016, he also starred opposite Masayu Anastasia in the Indonesian telefilm Namaku Yusuf, playing the titular role of Yusuf.

 In 2017, Sheikh began working on an Indonesian feature film Maipa and Datu Museng, an action-based periodic love story in which Sheikh played the role of Datu Museng, a warrior.
 The film was released on 11 January 2018.
 From 2018 to 2019, Sheikh portrayed Mughal emperor Salim in Dastaan-E-Mohabbat Salim Anarkali opposite Sonarika Bhadoria.

 Sheikh further established his career with Yeh Rishtey Hain Pyaar Ke.
 From 2019 to 2020, he portrayed Abir, a vagabond opposite Rhea Sharma.
 Producer Rajan Shahi stated his role was dynamic.
 The series, his role and chemistry with Sharma received positive response, making it a success.
 His performance earned him nomination for Gold Award for Best Actor in a Lead Role, while he and Sharma won the Gold Award for Best Onscreen Jodi.

 In 2020, Sheikh made his web debut with Paurashpur, portraying a warrior Veer.
 In 2021, he reprised the role of Devrath in Kuch Rang Pyar Ke Aise Bhi: Nayi Kahaani, the series third season opposite Erica Fernandes.
 The story progressed from where it left off in the second season.
 In the same year, he appeared in another web series Pavitra Rishta: Its Never Too Late.
 He portrayed Manav opposite Ankita Lokhande, a character played by Sushant Singh Rajput, in the original series.
 The series opened to positive reviews.